 Features of Fusion 360 and Sketchup

 Our experts find the interface of both Fusion 360 and Sketchup intuitive and user-friendly.

-Sketchup looks relatively relic and outdated because it’s quite older than Fusion 360 and not regularly updated as Fusion 360.
+Sketchup looks relatively outdated because it’s quite older than Fusion 360 and not regularly updated as Fusion 360.
 Nevertheless, Sketchup has a straightforward user interface that a beginner won’t have any issue navigating.

 On the other hand, Fusion’s interface is packed with a variety of modern navigations and functions that may confuse and complicate the user’s projects.
 This could make designing extensive projects complicated.